WebSiteX5/wsx5-developers-guide/docs/optional-objects/wsx5-script.md

 	// Site's content language ID
 	"contentLanguageId": "it",

-	// The current WSX5 mode
+	// The current WSX5 mode.
-	"mode": "uipreview", // May be 'uipreview', 'preview', 'online', according to the moment when the content is made
+	// May be 'uipreview', 'preview', 'online',
+	// according to the moment when the content is made "mode": "uipreview",

 	// Get the url of a specific path (String) in the project.
 Available since 11.0.8.x "getSiteUrl": function (path) { ... },

+	// The available breakpoints array.
+	// Its minimum size is 1, the maximum is up to the user.
+	"breakpoints":
+		[
+			{
+				"name": "breakpoint1",

+				// The maximum screen width for this breakpoint.
+				// Max means that this goes from "end" to infinite "start": "max",

+				// The minimum screen width for this breakpoint "end": 400,

+				// If true it means that the objects should be at
+				// 100% width when this breakpoint is in use "fluid": false
+			},
+			{
+				"name": "breakpoint2",

+				// The maximum screenwidth for this breakpoint "start": 600,

+				// The minimum width.
+"0" means that this goes
+				// down to the smallest screen available.
+				"end": 0,

+				"fluid": true
+			}
+	    ],
+>>>>>>> Aggiornamento documentazione Oggetti Opzionali

 	// Informations about the private area (defined only if the private area is enabled) "accessManagement": {